EPINEPHRINE by is a Prescription medication manufactured, distributed, or labeled by BPI Labs, LLC. Drug facts, warnings, and ingredients follow.

 Inspect visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not use if the solution is colored or cloudy, or if it contains particulate matter.
 Discard any unused portion.

-Dilute epinephrine in 5 percent dextrose solution or 5 percent dextrose and sodium chloride solution.
+Dilute epinephrine in 5% Dextrose Injection or 5 % Dextrose and 0.9% Sodium Chloride Injection.
 These dextrose containing fluids provide protection against significant loss of potency by oxidation.
-Administration in saline solution alone is not recommended.
+Administration in 0.9 % Sodium Chloride Injection alone is not recommended.
 Whole blood or plasma, if indicated to increase blood volume, should be administered separately.

-Add 1 mL (1 mg) of epinephrine from its Syringe to 1,000 mL of a 5 percent dextrose containing solution.
+Add 1 mL (1 mg) of epinephrine from its Syringe to 1,000 mL of a 5% Dextrose containing solution.
 Each mL of this dilution contains 1 mcg of epinephrine.

 Correct blood volume depletion as fully as possible before any vasopressor is administered.
 When, as an emergency measure, intraaortic pressures must be maintained to prevent cerebral or coronary artery ischemia, epinephrine can be administered before and concurrently with blood volume replacement.